 - Energy Systems and Sport Performance

+- Principles and Methods of Training

+- Adaptions to Training

 - Recovery for athletic performance

-- Principles and Methods of Training

-- Skill Acquisition/Bio-mechanics of Sport.
+- Skill Acquisition/Biomechanics of Sport.

 Humanities

 Humanities in the High School focuses on the study of society and the environment.
 It incorporates traditional subject disciplines such as History, Geography, and Civics and Citizenship as well as Economics, Business and Legal Studies.
 Learners spend time developing skills in communication, analysis and research.
 Learners will engage in activities designed to promote empathy, identify the context and significance of events and developments, incorporate multiple perspectives and recognise the value of using evidence to justify a point of view.